MCunha17/tutorial-regex/Develop/gist-template.md

 Our regex uses a greedy quantifier * to match as many characters as possible.
 This helps in extracting the entire content within an HTML tag.

-### Back-references
+### Back-References

 \/\1 is a back-reference that matches the same text as the first capturing group.
 This ensures the closing HTML tag matches the opening tag.

-### Non-captring Groups
+### Non-Capturing Groups

 (?:> and |\s+\/>) forms a non-capturing group, useful in scenarios where we want to group parts of the regex but don't need to capture the information for later use.

 ## Author

-A short section about the author with a link to the author's GitHub profile (replace with your information and a link to your profile)
+This tutorial was crafted by Maria Cunha, a dedicated Product Marketing professional.
+Currently, I am expanding my horizons by learning how to code, aiming to bridge the gap between the technical and marketing worlds.
+My mission is to enhance my understanding of the technical dimensions of products and foster more effective communication with engineering teams.
+I believe that this skillset will enable me to bring our products closer to the market and our customers.
+Check out my [GitHub profile MCunha17](https://github.com/MCunha17) to see more of my projects.